 Supply custom translations for your site

-There are numerous text fields that we cannot translate for you, but you can custom translate yourself.
+There are numerous text fields that we cannot translate for you, but you can custom-translate yourself.
 This way, if a customer selects a different language, it will display your translation rather than the default English text.
 These settings include:

-- Site title and description
+- The site title and description

 - Product titles and descriptions (this impacts both your marketing pages and the checkout page)

 - Text assets in the theme editor (these will have the most impact on your main marketing page)